WHO launches tool to assess demand for healthcare workers in Africa

 Following the launch, the WHO plans to train about 50 international experts in the technical and practical aspects of conducting epidemiology-based health workforce assessments and projections.
 These experts will form a regional pool that supports the growing number of member states requesting technical assistance.

-The experts will apply the tool to assist member states with health labor market analysis and will drive the generation of evidence necessary to inform health workforce investment plans and agreements.
+The experts will apply the tool to assist member states with health labour market analysis and will drive the generation of evidence necessary to inform health workforce investment plans and agreements.

 Disclaimer: This story has not been edited by the Sakshi Post team and is auto-generated from syndicated feed.